ElWanderer/kOS_scripts/documentation/lib_transfer_readme.md

 Once in the sphere of influence of the `destination`, a further set of corrections is possible.
 In particular, it is here that any required inclination changes are most likely to occur.

 Note - if the craft appears in orbit of the `destination` and is already beyond the periapsis, a node to put the craft into orbit is plotted and burned.
 This is done because KSP's intercept predictions can prove to be incorrect, and it's possible to warp through the sphere of influence transition at a high warp rate.
 Though the warp will be killed on detecting the change of body, this may not be fast enough.
-This occurred regularly in KSP v1.0.5, but hasn't been so much of a problem in KSP v1.1.3.
-It is something that may prove to be even better in KSP v1.2.*.
+This occurred regularly in KSP v1.0.5, but hasn't been so much of a problem since.

 Once any necessary final corrections have been made, there are two possibilities:
  * The current periapsis is above the atmosphere.
 In this case we are assumed to be entering orbit.
 To achieve this an orbital insertion node is placed at the periapsis that will put the craft in a stable orbit.
 One apsis will be the current periapsis.
 The other apsis will have the input `periapsis` altitude.
 Ideally, these altitudes will be virtually identical, but that may not be the case.